Exciting news: The Deskless Report 2022 has launched 🎉 Read it here!

 Upward feedback is essential to any organization.
 After all, for any relationship to succeed, two-way communication needs to occur.
-Both individuals should be able to share feedback, listen, and change their actions and behaviors to continue to improve the relationship for both parties.
+Both individuals should be able to share feedback, listen and change their actions and behaviors to continue to improve the relationship for both parties.

 The same goes for companies.
 According to LinkedIn’s Global Talent Trends Report, employee experience is becoming more and more important for the new working generation.
 What better way to improve your employee experience than by talking to your employees?